Bloivating-Major/Strivers-A-to-Z-DSA-Sheet/Step 03 Solve Problems on Arrays [ Easy = Medium = Hard ]/Lec 01 Easy/08LinearSearch.md

 - Time Complexity: O(n)
 - Space Complexity: O(1)
 - Useful for small datasets or when simplicity is preferred over efficiency.

+- Not suitable for large datasets due to its linear time complexity.